-There are federal and California laws in place to protect you from sexual harassment, whether the perpetrator is a supervisor, a co-worker, or a customer or client you may be doing business with.
+There are federal and state labor and employment laws in place to protect you from sexual harassment, whether the perpetrator is a supervisor, coworker, customer, or a client you may be doing business with.

 In California, the Fair Employment and Housing Act (FEHA) exists to prohibit all forms of sexual harassment in the workplace.
 FEHA protections will apply to: